codecrafters-io/build-your-own-grep/stage_descriptions/highlighting-05-na5.md

 If the input text matches the pattern, your program must:
 - Exit with the code 0
 - Print the input text to the standard output
-- The matched text in the output should be highlighted
+- The matched text in the output should be highlighted because the

 The tester will also execute your program like this: